shimming-toolbox/shimming-toolbox/shimming-toolbox/Docker/README.md

 ## Step 1 (on your personal computer) - Build and export the environment
 > [!NOTE]
-> Since some of these steps require a long time to be executed, it is best to do them prior to the experiment on the MRI console.
+> Since most of the commands executed in this step require a long time to be executed, it is best to do them prior to the experiment on the MRI console.

 ### 1.1 - Go to the ST directory
 In a terminal window, navigate to the directory where Shimming Toolbox (ST) is located: